minkeymouse/snu-forecasting-lecture-TA/README.md

-# forecast_econ
+# This is repository for Economic Analysis, Forecasting, and Data Intelligence lecture

-repo for 2025 SNU economic forecasting lecture
+TBD